 What about finding a willing employer?

 Gaining employment is the student’s responsibility.
 He / she may already be working for an employer able to provide an apprenticeship.
 Family friends, school and district staff may also be helpful in identifying possible employers.
-If either the student or the employer is unsure of expectation for each other, a “trial” work experience or interview with the employer will be arranged.
-Once all parties are agreeable, the student is registered as an apprentice while completing secondary school.
+If either the student or the employer is unsure of expectation for each other, a “trial” work experience or interview with the employer can be arranged.
+Once all parties are agreeable, the student is registered as an apprentice with the ITA, by the school district

 What wages are apprentices paid?